 - Mashed Potatoes

-- Pasta (mini sized, like tiny starts or orzo)
+- Pasta (mini-sized, like tiny stars or orzo)

 - scrambled eggs

 But this post will go WAY beyond just three things and I haven’t even told you what we like on our potatoes or pasta yet!